 Mutations are changes occurring in DNA sequences.
 Mutations in our DNA are relatively common but usually don’t have a detectable effect.

-This is the reason that a disease can run in a family.
+This the reason that a disease can run in the family.

 How about sex determination?

-The sex of individuals is determined by our sex chromosomes.
-These are called the X chromosome & the Y chromosome.
+Our sex chromosomes determine the sex of individuals.
+These are called the X chromosome and the Y chromosome.

 Females have 2 X chromosomes (XX).

 Males have 1 X chromosome and 1 Y chromosome (XY).

 A female gamete (egg) therefore, always carries an X chromosome.